Jackson Photos

 The record indicates that Brazelton's motive for attempting to void the lease was to increase the rent from Jackson Drug, because the rent charged was lower than rents charged other businesses in the vicinity of Jackson Drug.
 We have the duty to sustain the legality of contracts fairly entered into if reasonably possible [citation omitted].
 Absent overreaching, we will not aid one who discovers that he has made an unwise bargain in entering into a contract [citation omitted].
 Brazelton asks us to do just that.
 We decline the invitation.

 Other than the Cowboy Bar, Jackson Drug was the last of the old time businesses on the square.
 It closed on October 31, 2001.
-The building is now occupied by a trendy rug emporium.
+As of 2013, the building is occupied by a trendy rug emporium.
+The soda fountain has been removed.